Uptalk: it’s all about intonation?

 The intonation of yes/no questions goes up at the end of the sentence.
 For example: Do you want some coffee?
 Are you comfortable?
 Is your sister married?
 Wh-questions ask for specific information, and the intonation usually goes down.
 For example: Where did you grow up?
 What did you expect him to say?
 When will you go back home?

 So why did Louise use the yes/no question intonation in purely declarative sentences?
 We discussed it for a while and came to the conclusion that it was used to make sure that you were following.
 “I don’t like to shop in big malls?” was equivalent to “I don’t like to shop in big malls, you know?”
-We also considered that the intonation was a signal for: “say mm-mm now” — a way to show the speaker that you are listening.
+We also considered that the intonation was a signal for: “say mm-mm now” — show the speaker that you are listening.
 Plausible, but strange.
 I could see that other friends were equally startled and mystified.
 But we got used to it.
 That was just the way this one person in our acquaintance spoke.

 And then, a number of years later, I went on multiple trips to California.
 And there I heard it again.
 “Our cat loves to be petted?” or “There is plenty more in the fridge?”
 Same way as Louise would say it.